david-raymond/bluemobile/pages/intro/high-level-design-choices.md

 We estimated that the conversion would cost us between 10K and 20K $ CAD on top of the base vehicle price.
 We are working hard to keep it within that range.

-We are currently hovering at around 15K $ CAD and hope to remain close to this until the end of the conversion.
+As of January 2018, we are currently hovering at around 15K $ CAD (current expenses plus remaining planned) and hope to remain close to this until the end of the conversion.

 Of course, we are talking only about parts and materials here.
 We are not talking about time which is not factored in.
 Building the camper van is considered part of the fun in this project and time is not accounted for as an investment.